 - Qualifying Procedure – exam taken at the end of the second year

 - Preliminary Exam in your first field – completed no later than end of fall semester in your third year

-- Prospectus and Defense – completed no later than June 30 in your third year
+- Prospectus Defense – completed no later than the end of the spring semester in your third year

 NOTE: Cross-listed courses cannot be double-counted for both first and second fields.
 In satisfying second field course requirements, you are limited ot one course cross-listed with the your first field.

 This is the recommended methods sequence for all students in empirical fields and our hope is that you will take these courses together as a cohort.
 If you enter the program with good prior training (e.g., an M.A. in Economics or an undergrad B.S. in Statistics), you should contact the Director of Graduate Studies and the Methods field chair to discuss an individualized (and more advanced) course of study leading more quickly to working on research.
 There is also a natural inflection point after the first year of this curriculum – in the relatively rare case that you are not going to continue with methods training past this point, you should also contact the DGS and your substantive field chair and discuss an alternative course of study.

 - Required Courses: These are required methods courses for everyone except students in Political Theory.
 Theorists pursuing an empirical field as a second field will continue to take Probability and Linear Models and Introduction to Deductive & Analytical Approaches to Political Phenomena as their methods requirements.
 NOTE: We strongly recommend additional methods courses and have included such courses in the typical graduate study timelines shown above and on the major fields.